DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 The notation used in the reference material uses symbols according to the following convention:

-%used to designate a digit as part of a bank/sensor designator in bsNo style. i.e. 0/2, b/s or%/% or%%#used to designate a digit as part of a decimal number as in### for a 3 digit decimal number.
+%&nbsp; &nbsp; &nbsp; used to designate a digit as part of a bank/sensor designator in bsNo style. i.e. 0/2, b/s or %/% or %%
+\# &nbsp; &nbsp; &nbsp; used to designate a digit as part of a decimal number as in ### for a 3 digit decimal number.

-$used to designate a single alphanumeric character(0-9 or A-Z) depending on context.
+$ &nbsp; &nbsp; &nbsp; used to designate a single alphanumeric character(0-9 or A-Z) depending on context.

-S Capital S may be used to refer to a specific sensor such as S02 for example.
+S &nbsp; &nbsp; &nbsp; Capital S may be used to refer to a specific sensor such as S02 for example.
 Designation format: S\%%

-[]Square brackets may be used to indicate optional command arguments(don't include[] in command).
+[ ] &nbsp; &nbsp; Square brackets may be used to indicate optional command arguments(don't include[] in command).

 Sensor'bsNo." number consists of two digits preferably written separated by a'/' as in 1/2 but in commands this is reduced to 12 as in command i12.
 Command'i' has the form i%% indicating it requires a 2-digit bsNo.
 As 49 is an invalid bsNo.(s range is 0-7), i49 is invalid.
 Some commands require a DECIMAL number and are expressed as having form t## for example. t49 is therefore a valid command.
 The'm' command takes the form"m$,##" requiring a single digit and a 2-digit decimal number.
 For more details on commands see APPENDIX A.